How to License Research Data

 - Awareness Level: Legal Watch: Science Commons

-- WIPO Lex. (n.d.).
-Retrieved 13 Jan.
-2011, from the World Intellectual Property Organization: http://www.wipo.int/wipolex/en/.
+WIPO Lex. (n.d.).
+Retrieved from World Intellectual Property Organization website: http://www.wipo.int/wipolex/en/.
 (Database of national intellectual property laws and treaties.)

-Thank you to Margaret Henty (ANDS), Jason Miles-Campbell (JISC Legal) and Angus Whyte (DCC) for helpful comments.
+Thank you to Margaret Henty (ANDS), Jason Miles-Campbell (JISC Legal), and Angus Whyte and Lorna Brown (DCC) for helpful comments.

 - Digital curation